Open today 10-18

 The Tryouts

-The exhibition draws inspiration from the period when the Library Hall served as a workshop for theater painter Carl Lund between 1905 and 1927.
-It reinterprets Lund’s romantic scenographies and endeavors to use them to tell new stories.
+The project draws inspiration from a period when the Library Hall served as the workshop of theater painter Carl Lund between 1905 and 1927.
+Props and set designs are based on details from Lund’s romantic stage designs, which are here reimagined and repurposed to tell new stories.

 Generation WHY